Norecipes - Elevating Everyday Meals

 Remove thigh bone from chicken leg.

 For the drumstick bone, use your knife to scrape the meat off both sides of the bone.
-Then, insert the tip of your knife under the bone with the edge facing toward the tip of the drumstick.
+Then, insert the tip of your knife blade under the bone with the edge facing toward the tip of the drumstick.
 Cut through the meat and tendons to release the end of the bone from the meat.

 Separate drumstick bone from chicken leg meat.